 Cons: Needs to be sealed!
 Seriously, granite absorbs absolutely everything if it’s not professionally and properly sealed, and periodically resealed.
 Another con is how easy it is for the corners to get chipped.

-Because they are anything but man-made, granite countertops are one-of-a-kind.
+Because they are a natural stone, granite countertops are one-of-a-kind.
 If you don’t mind a little more maintenance for your counters, and you are possibly interested in more rare colors, granite just might be what you’re looking for.
 You can see what different granite colors look like in a kitchen with the Keystone Kitchen Visualizer.

 Pros: Because concrete is so sturdy, it’s almost completely stain, heat, and water resistant, as long as it’s been properly sealed.
 It’s also super easy to customize – everything from the thickness to the edges to the color to the finish can be customized.